 Low-Temperature vs. High-Temperature Fissures

-Are characterized by titanite, as commonly in matrix as as separate crystals, swarms of small apatite crystals still embedded in matrix, pyroxenite and plagioclase feldspar
+High temperature fissures are characterized by titanite, as commonly in matrix as as separate crystals, swarms of small apatite crystals still embedded in matrix, pyroxenite and plagioclase feldspar.

 Understanding this temperature spectrum helps you predict what minerals will occur before you even begin digging.